 - Parliament of Moldova has improved legislative and accountability frameworks and functions in effective, inclusive and transparent manner; and

-- Parliament effectively promotes and protects human rights, gender equality and non-discrimination, with particular attention to marginalised and vulnerable groups.
+- Parliament effectively promotes and protects human rights, gender equality and non-discrimination, with particular attention to marginalized and vulnerable groups.

-- The capacities of parliamentary staff supporting the work of Parliamentary Council for European Integration were strengthened through a series of trainings focused on legal compliance with EU legislation;
+- The capacities of parliamentary staff supporting the work of Parliamentary Council for European Integration were strengthened through a series of trainings focussed on legal compliance with EU legislation;

 - A system of indicators for monitoring and evaluation was designed to track progress on the implementation of legal reforms, as part of the European integration process.
-A first parliamentary Progress Report on EU was developed and sent to European Parliament;
+Two parliamentary Progress Report on EU were developed and the first was discussed in the Council for EU Integration and shared with European Parliament;

-- The Parliament of Moldova improved its oversight function.
-The Methodology on ex-post impact assessment of legislation was approved by the Standing Bureau of Parliament.
-SOPs for parliamentary oversight were developed;
+- The Parliament of Moldova improved its oversight function through the development and implementation of a Methodology on Ex-Post Impact Assessment of legislation.
+Standard Operating Procedures for parliamentary oversight were also developed;

 - Parliament joined the Global Organization of Parliamentarians Against Corruption (GOPAC) by creating a Moldova Chapter.
 Membership was doubled from 9 active members in 2016 to 18 members at the end of 2017.
-This parliamentary platform focuses on fighting corruption and promoting good governance through mutual support and knowledge sharing.
-The anti-corruption action plan of the Parliament of Moldova was approved by the standing bureau;
+This parliamentary platform focusses on fighting corruption and promoting good governance through mutual support and knowledge sharing.
+The Anti-corruption Action Plan of the Parliament of Moldova for (years) was approved by the Standing Bureau;

-- A new communication strategy and action plan for 2016–2019 were approved by the standing bureau.
-Standard operating procedures for the communication and public relations department were developed, as well as a social media policy, outreach guidelines, templates and Parliament’s Brandbook;
+- A new Parliament Communication Strategy and the Action Plan for 2016–2019 were developed and approved by the Standing Bureau.
+Standard operating procedures for the communication and public relations department were developed, as well as a social media policy, guidelines for outreach to citiziens, templates and a new Parliament’s Brandbook;

-- The Functional Analysis of Gagauz People Assembly was carried out.
-First time an internship programme at the Parliament of Moldova for Gagauz People’s Assembely staff was organised, ensuring peer-to-peer transfer of knowledge related to legislative process, parliamentary documentation, public outreach and the organisation of plenary session;
+- A Functional and Institutional Analysis of GPA was carried out.
+For the first time an internship programme at the Parliament of Moldova for Gagauz People’s Assembely staff was organised, ensuring peer-to-peer transfer of knowledge related to the legislative process, parliamentary documentation, public outreach and the organisation of plenary sessions; and